Facilitator-Cards/facilitator-cards/content/blog/march-monthly-mailer-from-facilitator-cards.md

 \*A bonus of gathering questions on software like AhaSlides is that other participants can upvote questions to give you a better sense of what your group is most curious about!

-### Why We Love It
+### Why We 💛 It

 The power of anonymity is not to be underestimated.
 Whether your participants are students who might be embarrassed to ask questions in front of their friends, co-workers who don’t want to say the wrong thing in a professional development seminar, or participants who don’t want to speak in front of a large crowd, Anonymous Q&A has got their back!

 There are so many situations where it becomes high risk to admit when we don’t know something.
 Anonymous Q&A is a process that provides simple psychological safety.
-For more about this card and our favorite processes to combine it with, **check out our full blog post.**
+For even more about this card and our favorite processes to combine it with, [**check out our full blog post.**](https://www.facilitator.cards/blog/card-of-the-month-anonymous-q-a/)

-Want specific guidance for enhancing how you answer questions? **Read Meg’s best tips & practices!**
+Want specific guidance for enhancing how you answer questions? [**Read Meg’s best tips & practices!**](https://www.facilitator.cards/blog/how-to-answer-questions/)

+***

+That’ll be all for March’s mailer!
+We hope you have a joyful and productive month wherever you are in the world.

+Until next time, happy facilitating!

+Meg & the Facilitator Cards Team